ecluse:ecluse-core

 Evaluation

-Ambient information a rule may need that is not part of the package itself (the wall-clock "now" for age calculations).
+Ambient information a rule may need that is not part of the package itself: the wall-clock "now" for age calculations, and the active advisory database's identity for a decision's audit trail.

 Constructors